 Stromness is the base for the Orkney Folk Festival every May, and the Orkney Blues Festival takes over later in the year.
 These events, and the annual Stromness Shopping Week gala, ensure that life here is never dull.

 It’s the kind of place where just a gentle stroll exploring the many nooks and crannies can take up most of the day.
 Make sure you don’t miss the fascinating Stromness Museum which tells the tale of the town and much more.
 Blue plaques can be found throughout the street highlighting buildings and stories of interest too.
+You can even take an audio tour of the town thanks to the Stromness Hometown project, which celebrated its 10th anniversary in 2022.
+You can listen to all episodes online.

 More recent history can be explored at Ness Battery on the outskirts of the town.
 A former WW2 camp, the battery’s guns defended the western approaches to Scapa Flow during the conflict.
 The old gun emplacements are still standing, but so too are some of the original wooden huts.